 Resource utilization can be a formula for success.
-In this blog we’ll be looking at the benefits of resource utilization and how you can make sure you’re getting the most out of all the resources available to you.
+In this article we’ll be looking at the benefits of resource utilization and how you can make sure you’re getting the most out of all the resources available to you.

 These processes might sound similar, but they have some slight and important differences:

 Both processes are key to achieving project success, however resource utilization is often undervalued.
-Creating a robust framework for assessing the quality of existing resources might seem complicated, but with the right tools it can be easy.
+Creating a robust framework for assessing the conditions of existing resources might seem complicated, but with the right tools it can be easy.
 Once you’ve decided on the budget and resources available, and the metrics you want to use to measure efficiency, you can implement resource management into your projects.

 Resource utilization, ultimately, helps you make the most of your available resources:

-Creating a resource utilization report can show you all the resources you have available and how they’re currently performing.
+Creating a resource utilization analysis report can show you all the resources you have available and how they’re currently performing.
 There’s no perfect formula to guarantee success since every project is different – this is something which can be difficult to manage in a DIY project management tool like Excel.
 In the past PMs relied on Excel to track resources, but Excel doesn’t have the capacity for data projections and scenario analysis that more advanced tools do.
 Resource utilization requires high-quality tools to give project managers the agility and insights they need.

 With an intelligent resource management platform, project managers have dedicated tools to approach and master resource utilization:

 In order to deliver successful projects on time and on a budget, project managers need intelligent resource management software.
 Tempus Resource gives project managers the ability to see individual resource availability and reallocate resources quickly if needed.

 What-if scenarios allow risk-free project visualizations – it’s possible to see what will happen to a project if its budget or timescale changes.
 These visualizations enable risk-free decisions.
 Heat maps and cool maps offer easy visibility of resource performance, so project managers can quickly see if resources are being over or under-utilized.